uwspstar/From-Zero-to-Hero/System-Design/CAP theorem.md

 }
 ```

-In this AP system example:
-- Availability is achieved by allowing the system to respond to read/write requests even during partition.
-- Partition Tolerance is ensured as data is asynchronously replicated across nodes.
-- Consistency is eventually achieved, but immediate consistency is not guaranteed.

 ---

-## Summary
+### Summary of CAP Theorem Trade-Offs

-- **CA System**: Ensures Consistency and Availability but lacks Partition Tolerance.
+- **CA System**: Prioritizes Consistency and Availability, but lacks Partition Tolerance.
-- **CP System**: Ensures Consistency and Partition Tolerance but may not always be Available.
+- **CP System**: Ensures Consistency and Partition Tolerance, sacrificing Availability under partition scenarios.
-- **AP System**: Ensures Availability and Partition Tolerance but may only achieve Eventual Consistency.
+- **AP System**: Guarantees Availability and Partition Tolerance with eventual (not strict) Consistency.

-These examples and the CAP theorem trade-offs are crucial for designing distributed systems.
-By understanding and implementing the appropriate CAP principles, developers can make informed decisions based on their system's needs.
+Each system type addresses different needs in distributed system design, with the choice depending on the application’s requirements and tolerance for inconsistency during network partitions.